dburian/transformer_document_embedding/log/evaluation_environment.md

 The main goal is to write experiments, not code.
 Do not over-optimize for stuff that you'll never need.

-- Separating pure models and baselines
+- Separating pure models and experimental models

 Pure models are easily portable.
-Baselines are not.
+ExperimentalModels are not.
 This is the main reason why the code is separated as so.
-Models can be written in pytorch or tensorflow, baselines also act as an adaptors.
+Models can be written in pytorch or tensorflow, ExperimentalModels also act as an adaptors.

 - importing models and tasks by package path